Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Box 1: Velocity.
 Box 2: Release pipeline overview.
 Box 3: Query tile.
 - [ ] Box 1: Velocity.
 Box 2: Sprint burndown.
 Box 3: Query tile.

-### Note: This Question Is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to ft.
-As a result these questions will not appear in the review screen.
-You company has a prefect in Azure DevOps for a new web application.
+### You company has a prefect in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Triggers tab of the build pipeline, you selected Batch changes while a build is in progressDoes this meet the goal?

 - [ ] Yes.
 - [x] No.